Partial federal government shutdown

 You may become eligible by working as faculty for more than one higher-education institution.
 Faculty workloads may only be stacked with other faculty workloads to establish or maintain eligibility.
 When you work for more than one higher-education institution, you must notify all employing agencies that you work at more than one institution and may be eligible for PEBB benefits through stacking.
 A faculty becomes eligible for PEBB benefits through stacking when the employer anticipates they will work half-time or more for the entire instructional year or equivalent nine-month period.

-You may continue any combination of medical or dental, and may also continue life and AD&D insurance when you are between periods of eligibility and are not eligible for the employer contribution by self-paying the premiums and applicable premium surcharges (for a maximum of 12 months).
+You may continue any combination of medical, dental, or vision, and may also continue life and AD&D insurance when you are between periods of eligibility and are not eligible for the employer contribution by self-paying the premiums and applicable premium surcharges (for a maximum of 12 months).
 Visit Am I eligible (for PEBB Continuation Coverage) for more information.

 "Seasonal employee" means a state employee hired to work during a recurring, annual season with a duration of three months or more, and who is anticipated to return each season to perform similar work.